sysdiglabs/opa-image-scanner/README.md

 ## Installation

-The easiest way to deploy this admission controller on your cluster is using the helm charts available in this repository.
+The easiest way to deploy this admission controller on your cluster is using the helm charts available in this repository, folder `helm-charts`.

 The admission controller is registered as a Kubernetes aggregated API server with mutual TLS authentication, and then it registers a Dynamic Admission Control webhook to intercept the creation or update of pod resources.

-Just customize the settings in the values.yaml file, create the namespace and deploy using Helm 3:
+Just customize the settings in the values.yaml file, create the namespace and deploy using Helm 3.

+The **sysdigSecureToken** value is mandatory.

 ```
+$ cd helm-charts
 $ kubectl create ns sysdig-image-scanner

 $ helm install -n sysdig-image-scanner sysdig-image-scanner .